We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 I think it's a good start.

-Not only because he sh well mostly because he showed his ability to quote unquote work with the other side.
+I don't think it's the only thing, but I think it's a good start, not only because he, well, mostly because he showed his ability to, quote-unquote, work with the other side.

 I think we have to look at some of the realism here.

-And you say you're from real, so um I think we have to look at this from a different perspective and say, not necessarily the Hispanic vote, but the low information voters are going to take a different message away from this, and the benefit I think will accrue to Marco Rubio.
+And you say you're from Rioville, so I think we have to look at this from a different perspective and say, not necessarily the Hispanic vote, but the low-information voters are going to take a different message away from this.

 Okay.

-So your target in this is the low information voter.
+So your target in this is the low-information voter.

 Well, the only place I take issue with you is that I want this bill passed.